Spiking Neural Predictive Coding for Continual Learning from Data Streams: Methodology

 Much like a Hebbian update rule \cite{hebb1949organization}, ST-LRA makes use of readily available local information, making it biologically-plausible and much more hardware-friendly.
 The predictive weights for any layer $W^\ell$, as well as its corresponding set of error weights $E^\ell$, are updated as follows:

 where $\beta$ is a coefficient that controls how quickly the error weights evolve, and usually can be set to a value close to one, such as $\beta = 0.9$.
-Notably, simulation speed of the SpNCN could be improved by reusing the already computed forward weight updates, i.e., $\Delta E^\ell = -\beta(\Delta W^\ell)^T$ (the error weight update is simulated using the weighted transpose of the forward weight update). where only outer products are needed to compute the relevant weight displacement matrix $\Delta W^\ell$.
-Interestingly enough, this LRA update, which could be viewed as an error-driven Hebbian rule \cite{hinton1988learning,ororbia2019biologically}, works similarly to the classical delta rule \cite{widrow1960adaptive} and the prescribed error rule \cite{macneil2011pes,bekolay2013simultaneous}.
-Using an LRA update in a neural model simply means that one is committed to accepting that there are neurons that are tasked solely with mismatch computations.
+Interestingly enough, this LRA update could be viewed to work similarly to the classical delta rule \cite{widrow1960adaptive} and the prescribed error rule \cite{macneil2011pes,bekolay2013simultaneous}.
+However, using an LRA update in a neural model means that one is committed to accepting that there are neurons that are tasked solely with mismatch computations.
 Fortunately, in the brain, evidence of the existence of these error neurons has been found, especially in visual cortical circuits \cite{miller1993activity,brown2001recognition,bell2016encoding,zmarz2016mismatch,fiser2016experience}.
 Furthermore, much in line with the hard/soft weight bounding employed in existing spike-timing rule simulations, we control for potential weight value explosion by bounding the Euclidean-norm of the vector columns of each weight matrix to a maximum length of $20$.
-Biologically, this type of normalization could exist as a result of limited resource-availability for the actual process of synaptic adjustment.
-Once updates are computed, weight matrices would be updated via a single weighted step (similar to stochastic gradient descent): $W^\ell \leftarrow W^\ell - \alpha_u \Delta E^\ell$ and $E^\ell \leftarrow E^\ell - \alpha_u \Delta W^\ell$. $\alpha_u$ is the step size used in taking a step in the direction of the weight displacement (or ``proxy gradient'').
+Biologically, this type of normalization could exist as a result of limited resource-availability which drives the actual process of synaptic adjustment.
+Once updates are computed, weight matrices would be updated via a single weighted step (akin to stochastic gradient ascent): $\mathbf{W}^\ell \leftarrow \mathbf{W}^\ell + \alpha_u \Delta \mathbf{W}^\ell$ and $\mathbf{E}^\ell \leftarrow \mathbf{E}^\ell + \alpha_u \Delta \mathbf{E}^\ell$. $\alpha_u$ is the step size used in taking a step in the direction of the synaptic displacement.